worldnamer/twoyears/README.md

 -John

 ##Next Steps
- - Add repository to Commit so that I can add commits from my other projects from this time
  - Create a GitHub commit hook to pull in new commits
  - Create week/month views for charts so that larger trends can be seen more clearly
  - Add correspondences chart so I can see what tags are likely to be paired with other tags